 Community Planting Days

 When the Ōrākei Local Board and Conservation New Zealand team call for volunteers, a group from St Aidan’s gets involved.
-Keep an eye out for upcoming planting days in our newsletters, or on the noticeboard at church.

 Mission Shop